wijayaju/MSU_Curriculum_Maps/install.md

 ```bash
 jupyter lab
 ```
 This should open up jupyter lab in your browser.
-From there, go into the file Graph.ipynb and follow the steps inside to complete the tutorial.
+From there, go to INSTALL_AND_TEST.ipynb to make sure that all install steps went as planned.
+Once all tests pass, you will be directed to run through the tutorial in Graph.ipynb.

 ## 5 Quick troubleshooting (minimal)